Inven MCP Server

 • Public company search: Build a multiples universe of listed companies by sector, exchange, size, and valuation.

-• Transaction search: Find M&A deals and funding rounds by deal type, size, date, acquirer/target characteristics, and geography.
+• Deal search: Find M&A deals and funding rounds by deal type, size, date, acquirer/target characteristics, and geography.

 • Rich data columns: Choose exactly which data fields to retrieve per result — financials, headcount, web traffic, funding history, contacts, and more.

-• Saved lists: Access your existing Inven company, transaction, and people lists and enrich them with structured data.
+• Saved lists: Access your existing Inven company, deal, and people lists and enrich them with structured data.

-• Point-lookup: Retrieve detailed profiles for specific companies, people, or transactions by name, domain, or ID.
+• Point-lookup: Retrieve detailed profiles for specific companies, people, or deals by name, domain, or ID.

 Setup